 Each of the research councils has specific guidance on how to complete their application forms.
 Please visit the relevant RC site to access funding guidance.
 Some funders, e.g. the ESRC, provide good general advice on writing a grant proposal.

 University of Plymouth Research and Innovation Department has prepared the following resources to help you with your application.

-If you would like to submit your own application for inclusion, or if you have any questions about the repository, then please contact email@example.com.
+If you would like to submit your own successful application for inclusion, or if you have any questions about the library, then please contact firstname.lastname@example.org.